 \section{Introduction}

-The asymmetric colouring number of a graph was introduced by Babai long ago in \cite{B76}, and it resurfaced more recently as the distinguishing number by Albertson and Collins in \cite{AC96}.
-The distinguishing number can generally be defined for any structure $\ST$ as the smallest positive integer $d$ such that a partition of its elements in $d$ pieces exists so that only the trivial automorphism of $\ST$ preserves the partition, and is denoted by either $\dis(\ST)$ (or $\acn(\ST)$).
-The distinguishing number is a measure of the symmetry level found within a structure, leading to interesting structural information that comes from the investigation of what is needed to break that symmetry.
+The \emph{asymmetric colouring number} of a graph was introduced by Babai long ago in \cite{B76}, and it resurfaced more recently as the \emph{distinguishing number} in the work of Albertson and Collins in \cite{AC96}.
+First call a group of permutations $\SG$ on a set $A$ \emph{$k$-distinguishable} if there exists a partition of $A$ into $k$ cells such that only the identity permutation in $\SG$ fixes setwise all of the cells of the partition.
+It is evident that $\SG$ is always $|A|$-distinguishable.
+The least cardinal number $k$ such that $\SG$ is $k$-distinguishable is its \emph{distinguishing number} $\dis(\SG)$.
+We call a graph or any structure $\ST$ $k$-distinguishable if its automorphism group $\Aut(\ST)$ satisfies $\dis(\Aut(\ST)) \leq k$.

-Of particular interest to us are countable homogeneous structures; these structures have a transitive permutation group, in fact by definition transitive on all finite structures of the same types, and thus, highly symmetric.
-While the rationals are easily seen to have infinite distinguishing number, Imrich, Klavzar and Trofimov showed in \cite{IKT07} that the distinguishing number of the Rado graph (or infinite random graph) is two, which is the smallest it can be since the Rado graph is not rigid.
-The distinguishing number of various other finite and countable homogeneous structures was determined in \cite{bd1,bd2,LNS10}, including for all simple and directed homogeneous graphs and posets.
-In the infinite case of homogeneous simple and directed graphs, it was shown in \cite{LNS10} that the distinguishing number is either two or infinite, with only obvious exceptions having imprimitive automorphism groups.
-The following was conjectured.
+The distinguishing number is the amount of symmetry found within a structure, leading to interesting structural information that comes from the investigation of what is needed to break that symmetry.
+Of particular interest to us are countable homogeneous structures, carrying any two finite substructures of the same size and type into each other.
+Their automorphism group is thus highly symmetric and in particular transitive as a permutation group.
+The set of rational numbers with its linear order relation is such a countable homogeneous structure, and is easily seen to have infinite distinguishing number.
+On the other hand, the Rado graph (or infinite random graph) is also homogeneous, but Imrich, Klavzar and Trofimov showed in \cite{IKT07} that its distinguishing number is 2, which is the smallest it can be because the Rado graph is not rigid.
+The distinguishing number of various other finite and countable homogeneous structures was determined in \cite{bd1,bd2,LNS10}, including all simple and directed homogeneous graphs and posets.
+In particular in all cases of infinite homogeneous simple and directed graphs, it was shown in \cite{LNS10} that their distinguishing number is either 2 or infinite, with only obvious exceptions having imprimitive automorphism groups.
+The following was thus conjectured.